 Helping Loved Ones

-1 in 4 women and 1 in 7 men in the U.S. will experience domestic violence in their lifetime and be significantly impacted by it.
-Chances are, someone you know – your friend, co-worker, neighbor, parent, sister or brother – is a survivor.
+1 in 4 women and 1 in 9 men in the U.S. will experience domestic violence in their lifetime.
+Chances are, someone you know – your friend, co-worker, neighbor, parent, or sibling – is a survivor.

 If you suspect that someone you know is experiencing domestic violence and you want to help, there are things you can do to make a difference.